identicondapp/identicon/README.md

 }

 enum VerificationState {
-  /// Waiting for the verification results
+  /// Started but waiting for the validator results
-  Pending,
+  Pending, // code: P

-  /// Verification was approved
+  /// Verification result is approved
-  Approved,
+  Approved, // code: AP

-  /// Verification was rejected
+  /// Verification result is Rejected
-  Rejected { why: String },
+  Rejected { why: String }, // code: RX

-  /// It is impossible to do the verification, due to some reason which exceeds
+  /// It is not possible to do the verification, due to some reason which exceeds
-  /// the Validator possibilites, such as inaccesible area, weather, etc Impossible { why: String },
+  /// the Validator possibilites, such as inaccesible area, weather, etc NotPossible { why: String }, // code: NP

   /// Validator will not do the verification, for some personal reason,
   /// but it requires a cause and explanation.
 Too many of this refusals
   /// may eliminate the Validator from the validators pool.
-  WillNotDo { why: String }
+  WillNotDo { why: String } // code: WND

   /// Verification was canceled by Requestor
-  Canceled { why: String }
+  Canceled { why: String } // code: CX
 }

 // The min and max required validators to verify a given request
 // it may vary randomly between MIN and MAX const MIN_VALIDATORS = 3;
 const MAX_VALIDATORS = 4;

+struct VerificationResult {
+	validator_id: ValidatorId,
+  state: VerificationState
+}

 struct VerificationRequest {
   // the verification service required, which may include additional info